-The Council is required by law to protect the public funds it administers.
-In order to prevent and detect fraud, the Council may share information provided with other public bodies responsible for auditing or administering public funds for these purposes.
+We are required by law to protect the public funds we administer.
+To prevent and detect fraud, we may share information provided with other public bodies responsible for auditing or administering public funds for these purposes.

 External data matching will be undertaken in accordance with the relevant Audit Scotland Code of Practice.

-Given the diversity of Services, in terms of operating needs, such as customer expectations, and safety, each Service will require to determine the appropriate dress code for each job.
-The code will be clear so employees know what is acceptable/unacceptable and will ensure employees maintain a professional image whilst dressing appropriately for the needs of the job.
+Given the diversity of services, in terms of operating needs, such as customer expectations, and safety, it is for each service to determine the appropriate dress code for each job so that employees know what is acceptable/unacceptable.

 Dress Down Friday